 "I love to commit such sins."
-His harsh slaps had imprinted a red welt on her soft cheeks.
+Wickedly he replied as his harsh slaps had imprinted a red welt on her soft cheeks.
 The more she cried the more he enjoyed.

 "Please."
-She was begging him continuously for the last one hour.
+She kept begging him continuously from last one hour.
 "Please."

-And he bit on her shoulder, making her scream in pain, as blood gushed out of her fresh wounds.
+He bit on her shoulder making her scream in pain, as blood gushed out of her fresh wounds.
 Grabbing her by her feet he tossed her, then whipped her with a lash on her back when she didn't stop protesting.
-His phone rang and he turned around to see who it was.
+He was distracted when his phone rang and he turned around to see who it was.

-Seeing this as a chance, she managed to crawl near the table and grabbed the vase kept on it.
+Seeing this as a chance, she managed to crawl to the nearby table and managed to grab a vase kept on it.

 "Yes, man, I'm sure you'd love to meet her.
 Yes, I'm very happy for the first time.
 Her name is.." he couldn't complete his sentence as she stunned him with the vase forcely.
-He fell on the floor with a thud, as the browning blood had drizzled down his face like so much rain down a window pane.
+He fell on the floor with a thud, as the browning blood started drizzling down his face like so much rain down a window pane.

-The wintry night, and the bone chilling temperature was killing her nerves.
+The wintry night and the bone chilling temperature was killing her nerves.
 She rubbed her hands together to bring some warmth in it, hiding behind the trees in the woods.
-She needs to run fast.
-A lift maybe, could save her.
+She needed to run fast.
+Maybe a lift would save her life, she thought.
 Just when she looked ahead on the road, she saw a truck rounding the corner, speedily as it drove straight into another car which was on her side of the road.
 The driver had lost control of his truck and ploughed into the other lane, overturning he drove towards the oncoming car into a tree.

 The car skidded on a wet, snowy surface and the driver lost control, in an urgency to apply the brakes.
 She squeaked loudly.
 The car that had rammed into the tree was terribly damaged.
-And the truck was neither badly damaged, nor the driver.
-He fled off the scene, leaving the car and the injured driver in it to die.
+And as the neither the truck was badly damaged, nor the driver, he quickly fled off the scene, leaving the car and the injured driver in it to die.

 She was already freezing and frightened.
 Everything had happened so fast before she could register anything.
 Also she'd no energy left to shout or to run.
 But her heart couldn't leave the man dying in his car.

-She slowly crept out of the woods and walked towards him.
-His body was half out of the car, half inside, held by the seat belt.
+So she slowly crept out of the woods and walked towards him.
+His body was half out of the car, half inside, trapped due the seat belt.
 His torso and head smashed up against the windshield, his arms and legs were flailing, blood pooling around from everywhere.

-She tried to free him, but he was too heavy for her to carry or move.
-He was lying on the snow in a pool of already congealing blood, so she needed to hurry.
+She tried to free him but he was too heavy for her to carry or move even an inch.
+He was lying in the snow in a pool of already congealing blood, so she needed to hurry.

-But she'd no phone or no vehicle.
-She's panicking.
-Having no idea on how to save him, tears trickled down her cheeks.
-She searched his car, and luckily his phone was working.
-She quickly dialled the emergency number and waited for the ambulance to come.
+But she'd no phone or any vehicle.
+She's panicking and terrified.
+Having no idea about how to save him, tears trickled down her cheeks.
+She searched that man's car and found his phone which was luckily working.
+Quickly dialling the emergency number she waited for the ambulance to come.

 She rushed with him to the hospital.
-His eyes were burning when the white lights of the hospital ceiling flashed on his eyes as he tried to open them.
+His eyes were burning when the white lights of the hospital ceiling flashed on them as he tried to open them.
 She held his hand tightly in hers and assured him continuously.

 "You're fine.
 Don't worry."
 She whispered.